 The most common mistake in financial marketing is creating content that educates but doesn't convert.

-1. Answer comparison and decision questions
+1. Answers comparison and decision questions

 These questions are asked by people who have already decided they need the product and are evaluating options.
 They are one step away from conversion.

-2. Includes removable and comparable data
+2. Includes extractable and comparable data

 Humans use this data to make decisions.
 AI models use it to generate answers.